PLNReynolds/guide_reproducible_research/chapters/02_primary_practices.md

 (use-version-control)=
 ### Use Version Control

 **Version control** is the act of tracking changes to your files.
-There are a few common **version control systems** that you can use to track changes to your research documents, code, and other data.
+There are a few common **version control systems** that you can use to track changes to your research files, including your documentation, code, and data.

 ### Manual Version Control